plamentrayanov/BranchingProcessSimulator/README.md

 # BranchingProcessSimulator
-LATEST UPDATE: COVID-19 models for Germany, France, Italy, Sweden and Bulgaria.
+LATEST UPDATE: COVID-19 models for Germany, France, Italy, Sweden, Indonesia and Bulgaria.
 Includes branching process simulation examples for the COVID-19 (SARS-CoV-2) epidemics.
+The model example for Indonesia includes immigration.
 The branching processes are alternative to the classical epidemics model like SEIR.
 Note that the code uses parallel computing and the more CPU cores you have, the more RAM you need.
 Make sure you have enough RAM to run the simulations on all cores!

 Simulates multi-type Galton-Watson, Bellman-Harris and Crump-Mode-Jagers branching processes with immigration - in constant, varying or random environment.
 The process is allowed to start from a random number of particles on different ages.
 The mutation probabilities are also allowed to be random.
 The features and restrictions of the simulation method are described below: